- how to ...

 Many of our university partners are already doing a lot to help us in our work.
 We want to deepen these existing relationships; and are actively looking for new partners too.

-The support of the Cara Scholars at Risk UK Universities Network, now comprising 117 institutions, is central to the effective delivery of Cara’s work.
-Much has been achieved; but the need is growing all the time, so Cara is keen to develop further partnerships with universities and research institutes, trusts and foundations, learned societies and like-minded organisations, who want to take part in this life-changing work by hosting a Cara Fellow.
-Many UK universities also contribute, through a voluntary annual subscription, to Cara’s running costs; Cara gratefully acknowledges this vital support, without which it could not operate.
+The support of our UK Universities and Research Network, now comprising 135 institutions, is central to the effective delivery of our work.
+With our university partners’ help, we have been able to get hundreds to safety; but the need is growing all the time, so we are keen to develop further partnerships with universities and research institutes, trusts and foundations, learned societies and other organisations who want to take part in this life-changing work by hosting a Cara Fellow.
+Many UK universities also contribute, through a voluntary annual subscription, to our running costs; we gratefully acknowledge this vital support, without which we could not operate.

-Cara is also very interested in building partnerships with universities and similar institutions outside the UK, who might be able to host an academic at risk.
-Cara already has active partnerships with universities in France, Germany, Canada and Australia.
-Any university in any country that wants to support Cara’s work by hosting an academic, with a fee waiver and, if possible, support for living costs, is invited to contact Cara’s Executive Director, Stephen Wordsworth.
+We are also very interested in building partnerships with universities and similar institutions outside the UK, who might be able to host an academic at risk.
+We already have active partnerships with universities in France, Germany, Ireland, Canada, Malaysia and Australia, and are working with the Association of Commonwealth Universities to create more opportunities in its members’ institutions.
+Any university in any country that wants to support our work by hosting an academic, with a fee waiver and, if possible, support for living costs, is invited to contact our Executive Director, Stephen Wordsworth.

 Host an Academic